alankrantas/svelteapp-typescript-go/README.md

 - Database: (`/db`)
   - [SQLite](https://www.sqlite.org/index.html)

-The project comes with a [Dockerfile](https://github.com/alankrantas/svelteapp-typescript-go/blob/main/Dockerfile) that can create a single small container with multi-stage builds (image size less than 25 MB) and also support to be opened in [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers)/[CodeSpace](https://github.com/features/codespaces).
+The project comes with a [Dockerfile](https://github.com/alankrantas/svelteapp-typescript-go/blob/main/Dockerfile) that can create a single small container with multi-stage builds (image size ~25 MB) and also support to be opened in [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers)/[CodeSpace](https://github.com/features/codespaces).

 A [Github Action workflow](https://github.com/alankrantas/svelteapp-typescript-go/blob/main/.github/workflows/dependabot-test.yml) is created to run build test for dependabot's pull-requests for dependency updates.